ec-europa/europa-component-library/docs/Migrating-v4.md

 ## Component modifications

+### Breadcrumb

+- Default font size of the separator icon is now `fluid` for both EC and EU
+- All EC breadcrumb now share the same display; there is no longer a specific variant for EC Core (previously called `negative`).
+Corresponding parameter and css classes have been removed

 ### Button

 - Classes `ecl-button__icon--before` and `ecl-button__icon--after` are no longer needed for the icon; position is detected using CSS.